yoasif/yoasif.github.io/_posts/2025-05-07-firefox-forever.markdown

 This was Russian propaganda to manipulate the news cycle and to flood the information space of Russian media, in order to misinform their own citizens.

 I took to mocking the concept -- after all, it is only an information "war" if one side actually believes the fake news -- and clearly, the Russian on the street had a pretty good inkling that it was nonsense.
 So how is it a war?
-Given time, I realize how apt the expression actually is - the man on the street was describing an actual war playing out in the information space - the propaganda was successfully crowding out good information for enough of the population to make it controversial - a "war".
+Given time, I realize how apt the expression actually is - the woman on the street was describing an actual war playing out in the information space - the propaganda was successfully crowding out good information for enough of the population to make it controversial - a "war".

 The point of the blatantly false propaganda wasn't to convince you to believe it, it was both to devalue the idea of truth, and to demonstrate the inefficacy of trying to stand up for it.
 We can't even agree on the truth, how can I convince you of my opinion?